gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 	.direction = OUTPUT, // for OUTPUT
-	.initialState = GPIO_Value_Low, // Set the initial state on the pin when opened .invertPin = true, // Should the switching logic be reverse for on/off, high/low .initialise = OpenPeripheral, // The function to be called to open the Pin.
-	.name = "led1" // An arbitrary name for the peripheral.
+	.initialState = GPIO_Value_Low, // Set the initial state on the pin when opened .invertPin = true, // Should the switching logic be reverse for on/off, high/low .initialise = OpenPeripheral, // The function to be called to open the GPIO Pin .name = "led1" // An arbitrary name for the peripheral };
-};
 ```